pixel

 Author Copies

 A limited number of author copies will be printed and sent to the author before the release date.
-These copies should be used by the author to obtain endorsements and professional reviews.
+The author should use these copies to obtain endorsements and professional reviews.

 Final Version for Release